giriarteS/BSPM794/Quality trimming.rst

 ================================================

-During this lab, we will acquaint ourselves with the software packages Trimmomatic, khmer and Jellyfish.
+During this lab, we will acquaint ourselves with the software packages Trimmomatic, khmer, FastQC and FASTX Toolkit.
 Your objectives are:

 1. Familiarize yourself with software, how to execute it and optionally how to visualize results.